 Nayleen of course was struggling and pulling in the man’s grip, but it didn’t look like he was having much trouble keeping her in his hold at all.
 Apparently, when strength for Nayleen didn’t work, her mouth went to work for her instead.
 “Dammit!
 You asshole!
 Let me go!
 Hey Sairek!
 Hurry and beat this jack-rat up for me!”

 “Will you be quiet?
 Lands.”
 The man sighed, moving a gloved hand over Nayleen’s mouth.
 It quieted her protests somewhat.
 “Prince, you are to return to the castle immediately."
-He demanded, then glanced down.
-"Little lady, please stop biting my glove.
-It won’t work.”
+He demanded, then glanced down at Nayleen with a sigh.
+"Little lady, please stop biting down on my glove.
+They're designed to protect from swords.
+Your teeth aren't going to work.”

-“I comprehend the dangers far more than my father comprehends how I feel, apparently.”
+“I comprehend the dangers far more than my father comprehends his own son's feelings, apparently!”

 The man’s eye twitched and his mood darkened as Nayleen gave him a kick to the shin.
-It didn’t really hurt with the armor, but her constant strugglings were clearly annoying him if anything else, as well as Sairek’s unwillingness to comply.
+It didn’t really hurt him with the armor, but her constant struggling with Sairek's insistent refusal was clearly beginning to annoy him if anything else.
 “How you feel does not matter boy.
 You are going to come back to the castle, even if I have to drag you back by that cape of yours while you kick and flail!”

 “I wouldn’t give you the satisfaction of that.
 Of course, I don’t intend to get caught at all.”
-Sairek muttered, his grip on his staff tightening, energy building up into the weapon slowly, trying to be discreet about it.
+Sairek said through clenched teeth, his grip on his staff tightening, energy building up into the weapon slowly, trying to be discreet about it.
 He was a knight, but this was Ceareste.
 Practically everyone had at least a basic or even intermediate understanding of magic, no matter their preferred method of combat.
 Knowledge was power, after all and he didn’t want the man to notice he was cooking anything up.
 “But it truly must be easy to tell me my feelings don’t matter, when you’ve given up needing to care for your own, right?
 Just follow the orders.
 Who cares what you think or feel?
-Wouldn’t want a broken machine.
+Wouldn’t want a broken machine in the system.
 Unlike Kior, we can’t fix those.
-We just replace them.”
+Father must just throw the machines away and scour the country for a new one that's more compliant.
+You want me to end up like you...?
+No thanks.”

 “I do my job.
 If I don’t do my job, I don’t get paid.
 If I don’t get paid, my wife and my little daughter back in Lamen do not get to eat and lose the roof over their heads which shelters them.
 Of course you wouldn’t know anything about that, would you?”
 The man spat venomously.